-If you are installing RDAC on Windows 2000, continue with "Installing the Redundant Disk Array Controller" on page 56.
+If you are installing RDAC on Windows 2000 or Windows Server 2003, continue with "Installing the RDAC".

 Assigning static drive letters

 Important:Before you install RDAC, you must assign static drive letters to existing local drives.
 Otherwise, problems might occur during new installations and upgrades.
 When RDAC is installed, the RDAC utility installs the RDAC device driver before the Windows NT 4.0 class driver.
 If static drive letters have not previously been assigned to local drives, the system will detect storage subsystem arrays and assign them drive letters before detecting and assigning drive letters to local drives.
 If this occurs and you have software applications that use non-permanent drive letters that are assigned to local drives, application errors will result.